 Snap photos along the Calleja de las Flores.

-This tiny cobblestone street is one of the most photographed places in Cordoba, Spain–and as you may your way through it, it’s easy to see why!
+This tiny cobblestone street is one of the most photographed places in Córdoba, Spain, and as you make your way through it, it’s easy to see why!

 When you reach the end of the (short) street, be sure to turn around and capture the view of the bell tower of the Mosque-Cathedral that is perfectly framed by the flower pots!